-Total obligations payable to the NJEIT at June 30, 2015 and 2014 amounted to \$4,684,643 and \$5,038,545 respectively.
+Total obligations payable to the NJEIT at June 30, 2016 and 2015 amounted to \$4,350,484 and \$4,684,643 respectively.
 A summary of the NJEIT obligations follow:

 - B. In November 2002, the Authority issued New Jersey Environmental Infrastructure Trust (NJEIT) Series 2002A obligations.
 Principal and interest payments due on these obligations commenced in the year 2004.
-The annual interest rate on the principal amount of \$525,000 of such obligations ranges between 4.75% and 5.25% over the term of the obligations.
-No interest is due on the remaining principal amount of \$401,929.
+The annual interest rate on the outstanding trust loan principal amount of \$470,000 of such obligations amounts to 5.0% over the remaining term.
+No interest is due on the remaining fund loan principal amount of \$351,468.
 This debt matures in 2022. - C. In October 2003, the Authority issued New Jersey Environmental Infrastructure Trust (NJEIT) Series 2003A obligations.
 Principal and interest payments due on these obligations commenced in the year 2005.
-The annual interest rate on the principal amount of \$400,000 of such obligations will range between 3% and 6% over the term of the obligations.
-No interest is due on the remaining principal amount of \$297,642.
+The annual interest rate on the outstanding trust loan principal amount of \$365,000 of such obligations ranges between 3% and 6% over the remaining term.
+No interest is due on the remaining fund loan principal amount of \$265,827.
 This debt matures in 2023.